georgejecook/maestro-roku/docs/View Framework/mixins.md

 The key mixin provides:

- - simple overridable functions to handle keypresses
+ - simple override-able functions to handle key-presses
- - ability to lock keypresses
+ - ability to lock key-presses
- - ability to filter keypresses
+ - ability to filter key-presses
  - long press support

-### docs TBD!
+### more key docs TBD